Bow Back Rivers: Regeneration

 Prior to the work, the arrangement had been to regulate the navigation with the Pond Lane Flood Gates and Marshgate Lane tidal lock.
 The new lock at Carpenter's Road gave access to the Waterworks River, providing barge access to Temple Mills.
 At high tides, the low headroom of the Northern Outfall Sewer aqueduct prevented access to the southern reaches of the system, and to allow access City Mill Lock was constructed near Blaker Road.
 In 2005, the lock was partially restored as part of the planning gain required from the developers of the adjacent Bellamy Homes housing scheme.

 The 1930s improvements included the construction of the Prescott Channel, designed to allow flood water to bypass the Three Mills tide mills.
 The channel included sluices to regulate water levels above it, but these became redundant once the tide mills ceased to operate, and eventually seized up.
 They were removed soon after parts of the Channelsea River were culverted.

 By the 1960s, only the Saint Thomas Creek, the City Mills River and the Channelsea River were still being used for commercial traffic.
 A section of the Channelsea River between Stratford High Street and Lett Road was culverted between 1957 and 1958.
 As traffic ceased, the lock structures deteriorated, and by 2006, City Mills Lock and Carpenters Road Lock were officially disused.
-The 1968 British Waterways Act had classified most waterways into commercial, cruising and remainder waterways.
+The Transport Act 1968 had classified most waterways into commercial, cruising and remainder waterways.
 Remainder waterways were those for which the government of the time could see no economic future, and which would only therefore be subject to maintenance to prevent them becoming unsafe.
 The Bow Back Rivers fell into this category, and remained neglected until their full restoration was enshrined in a British Waterways policy document in 2002.